artemdemo/stopwatch/README.md

 * Display current time.
 * Timer (Stopwatch).
+* Use random image variant for every number at render time.
 * Load images dynamically.
 * Render it in the browser (WASM).
 * Maybe as optimization not render so rapidly?